wrightquist/rc-learning/content/courses/python-high-performance/profiling-timing.md

 #### Using the cProfile and pstats Modules in your script

 Python includes the `cProfile` and `profile` packages.
-In Python 2, profile is a pure Python module with significant more overhead than the C extensions of cProfile (<a href="https://docs.python.org/2/library/profile.html" target="_blank">read the details</a>).
+In Python 2, profile is a pure Python module with significant more overhead than the C extensions of cProfile ([read the details](https://docs.python.org/2/library/profile.html)).
 In Python 3, `profile` is `cProfile` by default.
 These packages can be used from the command line or in your Python scripts.

 You can use the `cProfile` and `pstats` modules in your script to profile specific functions and save the profiling results to a file.
 Let's assume that we have a module `MyModule` that defines a function `myFunc` to profile:
 ```python